ccallawa/alyvix_doc/videos_and_tutorials/basic_concept_tutorials.rst

 .. _basic_concepts_tutorials_300_10min:

-.. rubric:: 10-Minute Video Introduction to Version 3.0.0
+.. rubric:: The 10-Minute Video Introduction to Version 3.0.0

 This in-depth video contains a complex example requiring many steps to: